Seagram’s heiress Clare Bronfman sentenced to almost seven years in prison in NXIVM sex trafficking case

 NXIVM (pronounced Nex-e-um) was advertised as a group meant to empower its members and teach them how to overcome self-imposed fears and barriers.
 The courses cost thousands of dollars and attendees often included actors, entrepreneurs, filmmakers and wealthy intellectuals.

-In 2017, the group became known as a “sex cult” after the New York Times published a story about DOS, a secretive women’s-only subgroup run by Raniere that involved branding women with his initials, forcing them to provide damaging collateral, and coercing them into having sex with him.
+In 2017, the group became known as a “sex cult” after the New York Times published a story about DOS, a secretive women’s-only subgroup run by Raniere that involved branding women with his initials, forcing them to provide damaging collateral and coercing them into having sex with him.
 Recruiters of the group were called “masters” and new members were “slaves.”

 NXIVM soon seeped into mainstream pop culture.
 In 2018, the Canadian Broadcasting Corp. produced a podcast called “Uncover: Escaping NXIVM.”
 A nine-part docuseries called “The Vow” premiered on HBO in August.

 Bronfman, who said she was unaware of DOS, was involved in other illegal activity inside NXIVM.
-Between October 2015 and January 2018, Bronfman recruited members of affiliated NXIVM groups from outside the U.S. and used falsified documents to help them obtain visas or other immigration documents, authorities said.
+Between October 2015 and January 2018, Bronfman recruited members of affiliated NXIVM groups from outside the United States and used falsified documents to help them obtain visas or other immigration documents, authorities said.
 For one of her recruits from Mexico, Bronfman submitted documents saying she hired the woman as a management consultant and paid her $3,600 a month.
 But Bronfman paid the woman only $4,000 for more than a year of work.

 Prosecutors said that Bronfman also assisted Raniere in using his deceased partner’s credit card information to hide money and assets so he could avoid paying taxes on the funds.